-From the beginning, we’ve been in the business of helping app publishers use anonymized location data to improve the advertising and content experience in their mobile apps.
+From the beginning, we’ve been in the business of helping app publishers and digital sales teams use anonymized location data to improve the advertising and content experience in their mobile apps.
 We do that by turning in this opted-in data into audience segments so that the publisher, and their advertisers, can understand the groups of people using their products.
 The end result of that is an ad that will be more relevant for the person seeing it, as well as potentially more relevant content to consume.

 Working with location data requires a consistent and thoughtful approach to privacy, and we’ve always taken this commitment seriously.
 That means ensuring both the privacy of people, as well as securing the data.
 Here’s how Reveal Mobile handles these topics:

 Privacy for people